 As a means of illustration, let’s imagine you are walking around the block and you smell a cook-out, and for you it brings back fond memories of childhood because every Sunday in summer when you were a kid you had a cook-out.
 In this example of an emotional memory (or whatever is actually relevant for you) you can probably buy into the idea that there is such thing as an emotional memory; and if Candace Pert says that it is stored at the molecular level, you can probably buy into some storage mechanism, atomic, molecular, bionic-whatever-the point is it was stored in some fashion and brought up in some fashion; makes sense, a memory storage and retrieval mechanism.

 I tell you about this first study as an introduction.
 In Candace Pert’s second study, which again was dry empirical science that her colleagues were able to repeat (and is since being taught in some medical schools) she traced these so-called “molecules of emotion”.
 I have read the studies and they seem to go every which way, it can make your head spin – what’s the point?- until you come to understand that that is the conclusion, that is the point.
 In her second study Candace Pert demonstrated that emotional memories are not just stored in brain tissue, but potentially in ANY tissue of the body.
-What this means is that if you have stored emotional memories in an area that represents as a physiologic dysfunction (pain, spasm, limited motion, dysfunctional alignment), that in addition to experiencing the positive physiologic changes of decreased pain, inflammation & spasm, and improved motion, alignment and function; if you stored emotional memories in that same area, as a result of treatment you may also experience a somatoemotional response/release.
-This release/feeling could run the gamut from potentially feeling giddy and elated- like you have wings on your heels and you could just fly out and about, to potentially feeling very, very energized, almost in a manic way but all good, to potentially feeling very sad or tearful for no new or good apparent reasons-but the floodgates are open, to potentially feeling angry, or even feeling just a mish-mash of emotions that you can’t quite put your finger on.
+What this means is that if you have stored emotional memories in an area that represents as a physiologic dysfunction (pain, spasm, limited motion, dysfunctional alignment), that in addition to experiencing positive physiologic changes from treatment (decreased pain, inflammation & spasm, improved mobility, alignment and function), if you have stored emotional memories in that same area, you may also as a result of treatment, experience a somatoemotional response/release.
+This release/feeling could run the gamut from potentially feeling giddy and elated, as if you have wings on your heels and you could just fly out and about, to potentially feeling very, very energized, almost in a manic way but it’s all good, to potentially feeling very sad or tearful for no new or good apparent reason but the floodgates are open, and even to potentially feeling angry.
+Sometimes it’s just a mish-mash of emotions that you can’t quite put your finger on.

 My unique and foundational treatment approach doesn’t figuratively cut your head off at your neck with the scarlet letter type thinking that your pain is in your head, with the negative connotation that it is your fault, you’re crazy.